1989 Chinese protests by region: Tianjin天津

 These student protests would carry on into the Yuan Mu debate which sparked other demonstrations across the country.
 According to a report the next day on April 3, more posters were seen in Nankai University after these two incidents and roughly half of the student population was now boycotting classes.

 According to Robert C. Cosbey, who was teaching at Nankai in 1989, between the Yuan dialogue and May 16, some student protests managed to gather as many as 50,000 additional onlookers.

 On May 25, Tianjin saw even more protests not just by students, but by intellectuals and writers.
 These protests were again viewed by over 50,000 onlookers.

 Protests in Northeast China

-Changchun
+Changchun长春

 Some of the earliest demonstrations to have at least occurred in Changchun were in response to the April 26 Editorial.
 Roughly 3,000 students from Jilin University, and other universities, began to hold a sit-in demanding that officials talk with them.
 Eventually, the crowd was dispersed peacefully by police, party, and education officials.